broccolimicro/floret/README.md

 ## Documentation Format

 **Structs**
+*Only needed for more complex structures*
 1. Purpose of struct
 2. Example usage of struct

 **Functions**
+*Only needed for more complex functions*
 1. Description of operation
 2. Inputs (format, purpose)
 3. Outputs (format, purpose)